Deployment Options

 Descriptor Release Contract

 A release is not only a container image.
-The environment descriptors carry app versions, named-service provider registrations, namespace styles, shared UI sources, feature flags, and secret references that clients and agents use at runtime.
+The six environment descriptors — assembly.yaml, gateway.yaml, economics.yaml, secrets.yaml, bundles.yaml, and bundles.secrets.yaml — carry platform selection, admission policy, economics, app versions, surfaces, named-service registrations, UI sources, feature flags, and secret material or references.

 App descriptors